-Tribes interested in applying for a cooperative agreement are encouraged to review the cooperative agreement resources listed below to gain familiarity with the application process and requirements.
+Tribes interested in applying for a cooperative agreement to collaborate with the Program on landowner outreach and other activities are encouraged to review the cooperative agreement resources listed below to gain familiarity with the application process and requirements.
 Close collaboration with Program staff is encouraged throughout the entire cooperative agreement process.
-Buy-Back Program staff, including Tribal Relations Advisors and the cooperative agreement specialist, will be available to provide on-going guidance and support, as well as technical assistance in developing a cooperative agreement.
+Buy-Back Program staff will be available to provide on-going guidance and support, as well as technical assistance in developing a cooperative agreement.

-Tribes seeking to participate in the Buy-Back Program are required to submit a tribal authorization approving implementation of the Program at their reservations.
+Tribes seeking to participate in the Buy-Back Program are required to submit an official tribal authorization approving implementation of the Program at their location.
 This document provides tribes with guidance on what information to include in their authorization as well as sample language for their consideration.

 These standard, government-wide required forms must be submitted as part of a tribe's cooperative agreement application package to the Buy-Back Program:

 This award document provides the legal instrument through which funding can be provided to a tribe to carry out the agreed-upon Program activities.
-Before funding can be awarded, the Program will first review the Tribe's submitted application package and complete the Cooperative Agreement Template with information provided by the Tribe.
-After the Cooperative Agreement Template has been completed by the Program, it will be provided to the Tribe for review and signature.
-A Tribal official must then sign the agreement to acknowledge understanding of the terms and conditions within the agreement.
+Before funding can be awarded, the Program will first review the tribe's submitted application package and complete the Cooperative Agreement Template with information provided by the tribe.
+After the Cooperative Agreement Template has been completed by the Program, it will be provided to the tribe for review and signature.
+A Tribal official must then sign the cooperative agreement to acknowledge understanding of the terms and conditions within the agreement.

 On December 26, 2013, the Office of Management and Budget (OMB) published revised financial assistance regulations in the Federal Register to streamline the Federal Government's guidance on Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
-These regulations will supersede various OMB Circulars including A–87, A–102, and A–133 once implemented by the Department of the Interior (implementation must occur no later than December 26, 2014).
+These regulations supersede various OMB Circulars including A–87, A–102, and A–133.
 Under the 2000 Indian Land Consolidation Act (ILCA) Amendments, the Secretary, to the extent practicable, may enter into agreements with the tribal government that exercises jurisdiction over the land involved or a subordinate entity of the tribal government to carry out some or all of the Secretary's land acquisition program.
 In accordance with the ILCA, cooperative agreements with the Buy-Back Program are not made pursuant to the Indian Self-Determination and Assistance Act (ISDEAA), 25 U.S.C. § 450 et seq.
 See 25 U.S.C. § 2212(b)(3)(C).

 *A cooperative agreement is a legal instrument, similar to a grant, that represents the relationship between the Federal Government (i.e., Buy-Back Program) and a recipient (i.e., tribe).
 Its principle purpose is to transfer a thing of value (e.g., funding) to a recipient to carry out a public purpose of support or stimulation, as authorized by the Federal Government.
 When completing the activities under a cooperative agreement, substantial involvement is expected between the parties.